Whatever the season in Wales, there’s a variety of wildlife to see and autumn is no exception.

 Birds start to migrate south, with some leaving Wales, while others head here to spend the winter.
-The sounds and sights of flocking birds are one of the UK's iconic autumn wildlife spectacles at Pwllpatti and Llanbwchllyn.
-Or watch the feeding time of hundreds of redkites at Bwlch Nant Yr Arian Forest Centre and Gigrin Farm in mid Wales.
+The sounds and sights of flocking birds are one of the UK's iconic autumn wildlife spectacles at Llanbwchllyn, or watch the feeding time of hundreds of redkites at Bwlch Nant Yr Arian Forest Centre and Gigrin Farm in mid Wales.

 Where to see wildlife

 All links will open in a popup window.